bcgov/rockychat/docs/user-requirements.md

         - shared services repo (artifactory, vault, sysdig, ACS, Registry, etc.)
     - data validation/clean up is required
 - the ability to follow through a message thread as the conversation context

+## Plan to Evaluate the ChatBot AI model:

+We will be evaluating the following GenAI services:

+- Google Vertex AI: `Search and Conversation` and `customized model with fine tuning`
+- RedHat Openshift AI

+### Evaluation Criteria:

+- Accuracy and Relevance: the model understands and responds correctly based on BCGov platform information, the response includes suggestions and reference link to the data source.
+- Customization: the service is able to perform grounding with BCGov specific knowledge from various sources and formats; the response is formatted with custom templates.
+- Maintenance: the service is low-maintenance in contiguously feeding updated information
+- Cost-effectiveness: the service charges by usage with lowest price

+### Testing:
+- randomly pick existing questions from the #devops-how-to channel as initial test scenarios
+- open up Rocky to small group of users for two weeks of testing and feedback